codecycletech/minimal-iterations/README.md

-Jay Ganesha & Jay bholenath
+Jay Ganesha & Jay bholenath...

 # About
 This repo contains code for my journey of becoming developer.